Modules and Packages

 The SCRTP desktop systems use modules (from the Environment Modules project) to provide specialised software and specific versions of software.
+Details and some commands are available here.

 module list lists your currently loaded modules, if any.